AI-Based Stroke Rehabilitation Domiciliary Assessment System with ST_GCN Attention: Methods

 \subsection{Collecting Dataset}

-Domiciliary rehabilitation systems demand both efficiency and intuitive usability.
-To achieve this, we designed the system pipeline such that each module operates in coordination.
-Because rehabilitation data for stroke patients is costly and difficult to acquire, whenever a user performs rehabilitation exercises, the software simultaneously conducts recognition and assessment while recording data for training.
-The overall system is illustrated in Fig. 2.
-The hardware setup includes a mobile tablet, an RGB-D camera, and IMU sensors.
-The software provides exercise guidance, records the corresponding data, and presents evaluation results.
-The recording function manages exercise execution and data collecting, while the assessment function connects with the server to present assessment score.
+Domiciliary rehabilitation systems require both computational efficiency and intuitive usability.
+To meet these requirements, we designed an end-to-end pipeline in which all modules operate in a coordinated manner.
+Because stroke rehabilitation data are costly and difficult to obtain, the software performs recognition and assessment whenever a user completes an exercise, while also recording the resulting data for model training.
+The overall system architecture is illustrated in Fig. 2.
+The hardware configuration consists of a mobile tablet, an RGB-D camera, and IMU sensors.
+The software comprises a recording module and an assessment module.
+The recording module manages exercise execution and data acquisition, whereas the assessment module communicates with a deep learning assessment model on the server to compute and display the predicted score.